archivesunleashed/archivesunleashed.org/content/events/index.md

 ![Material Screenshot](/images/Toronto-SAVEDATE1.png)

 **The Archives Unleashed team is pleased to announce our first datathon will be hosted in partnership with the University of Toronto Libraries this spring!
-Save the date for 26-27 April 2018.**
+It will be held 26-27 April 2018.**

-Watch this space for the call for participation to follow in early December.
+Please visit the [Toronto event page](/toronto) for more information.

 ## About our Datathons